History of Sean Duffy in Timeline

 On July 8, 2009, Sean Duffy announced his campaign for Congress in Wisconsin's seventh congressional district.

-June 4, 2010: Resigned as Ashland County District Attorney
+June 4, 2010: Resigned from position of Ashland County district attorney

 On November 2, 2010, Sean Duffy won the race for Congress in Wisconsin's seventh congressional district.

-In 2010, Sean Duffy's term as district attorney of Ashland County, Wisconsin, came to an end.
+In 2010, Sean Duffy's time as district attorney of Ashland County, Wisconsin, came to an end.

-On December 22, 2011, Sean Duffy and Rick Crawford published an open letter urging John Boehner to allow a House vote on the Senate's two-month tax cut extension compromise.
+On December 22, 2011, Sean Duffy and Rick Crawford published an open letter to Speaker John Boehner, urging the leader to allow the House to vote on the Senate's two-month tax cut extension compromise.

 2011: Moved to Weston, Wisconsin

-In late 2011, Sean Duffy and his family moved to Weston, Wisconsin, to be closer to Central Wisconsin Airport.
+In late 2011, Sean Duffy and his family moved to Weston, Wisconsin, so that Duffy would be closer to Central Wisconsin Airport for his commute to Washington, D.C.

-In 2013, Sean Duffy and Michael Michaud introduced a resolution calling for government action to ensure that people be provided with paper-based information along with electronic information.
+In 2013, Sean Duffy and Michael Michaud introduced a resolution calling for government action to ensure that people be provided with paper-based information along with electronic.

-In December 2015, Sean Duffy introduced legislation to establish a financial oversight board over Puerto Rico.
+In December 2015, Sean Duffy introduced legislation to establish a five-person financial oversight board over Puerto Rico in exchange for allowing public entities in Puerto Rico access to Chapter 9 restructuring.

 In January 2017, Sean Duffy co-sponsored legislation that would end protection for grey wolves in the Endangered Species Act.

-In February 2017, Sean Duffy gave an interview supporting President Trump's immigration and travel ban, referring to the Quebec City mosque shooting as a "one-off".
+In February 2017, Sean Duffy gave an interview to CNN's Alisyn Camerota supporting President Trump's immigration and travel ban.

-In July 2018, Sean Duffy accused Europe, China, Canada and Mexico of committing "economic terrorism in a way" by placing retaliatory tariffs on the United States.
+In July 2018, Sean Duffy said that Europe, China, Canada and Mexico had committed "economic terrorism in a way" by placing retaliatory tariffs on the United States in response to tariffs enacted by the Trump administration.

 In 2018, Sean Duffy introduced legislation for President Trump to enact more tariffs.